Park University

-Park University is a private university in Parkville, Missouri.
+Park University is a private university in Parkville, Missouri, United States.
 It was founded in 1875.

-In the fall of 2017, Park had an enrollment of 11,457 students.
+In the fall of 2023, Park had an enrollment of 6,389 students.

 History

 The school which was originally called Park College was founded in 1875 by John A. McAfee on land donated by George S. Park with its initial structure being the stone hotel Park owned on the bluff above the Missouri River.

 The original concept called for students to receive free tuition and board in exchange for working up to half day in the college's farm, electrical shop or printing plant.
-According to the terms of the arrangement if the “Parkville Experiment” did not work out within five years, the college grounds were to revert to Park.
+According to the terms of the arrangement if the "Parkville Experiment" did not work out within five years, the college grounds were to revert to Park.

 There were 17 students in the first school year and in the first graduation class there were five women.
 McAfee led until his death in 1890.
 His son Lowell M. McAfee became the second president of Park until stepping down in 1913.
 The first international student at Park University arrived in 1880 from Japan.

 The defining landmark of the campus is Mackay Hall, named after Carroll County, Illinois banker Duncan Mackay who donated $25,000 in materials for the structure shortly before his death.
 The building was constructed using limestone mined on the campus grounds and built with the labor of students.
 Construction began in 1883 and was finished by 1893.
-Today the building is the main focal point of the campus and dominates the hillside, overlooking the town of Parkville.
+Mackay Hall is the main focal point of the campus and dominates the hillside, overlooking the town of Parkville.
 It is on the National Register of Historic Places.

-For many decades the school was affiliated with the Presbyterian Church but it no longer has that affiliation.
+For decades the school was affiliated with the Presbyterian Church but it no longer has that affiliation.
 The college has had a relationship with the military since 1889.
 However, the relationship was greatly expanded in the late 1960s with the establishment of a Military Degree Completion Program and later in 1972 with the Military Resident Center System.
 Park's total enrollment has grown from its small base since 1996 when it first began offering online courses.
 In 2000, it was renamed Park University.

 Locations

 Parkville campus

-The flagship campus of Park University is located in the city of Parkville, Missouri.
-The Park University Graduate School is located in downtown Kansas City.
+The flagship campus of Park University is in the city of Parkville, Missouri.
+The Park University Graduate School is in downtown Kansas City.
 There are 41 campuses in 22 U.S. states including four campuses in the Kansas City area (downtown Kansas City, Independence, Lenexa, and Parkville) and a campus center in Austin, Texas.
 Most of the satellite campuses are on or near United States military bases and share quarters with other businesses/organizations.